wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 As part of their data pipeline, they have a SQL Server, which receives the processed data and makes it available for querying.
 The customer has indicated that while they would like to turn the ingestion and processing pieces of the pipeline on and off on a fixed schedule, they would like to always have the SQL Server available.

-In this scenario, there are what appear to be explicit differences in lifecycle and potentially some additional considerations the customer hasn’t raised but should be evaluated.
+In this scenario, there are what appear to be explicit differences in lifecycle and potentially some additional considerations the customer hasn't raised but should be evaluated.

 As described, the SQL Server deployment will be kept alive while other resources will be created and deleted.
 They will be deployed together initially but then other members of the template will be destroyed and created on a different lifecycle.
 These can be isolated into different resource groups or be left in the same resource group with resource locking applied to the SQL Server resources.
-As SQL Server specifically is, as described in the earlier examples, likely represented as a larger set of resources, separating it out into it’s own resource group would be appropriate.
+As SQL Server specifically is, as described in the earlier examples, likely represented as a larger set of resources, separating it out into it's own resource group would be appropriate.

 The other consideration is that while the customer has said that they want the rest of the data pipeline turned on and off on a schedule, they may not be considering the inconsist behavior of reporting systems.
-Scheduled delivery of data from third parties is not always precise – connectivity may be unavailable for a period of time, clocks on local or cloud based servers may drift, time changes may or may not occur as expected, etc. It should be evaluated if your ingestion mechanism should be used in an on/off pattern as well, and if so, if the lifecycle for that is greater than that of the processing components.
+Scheduled delivery of data from third parties is not always precise - connectivity may be unavailable for a period of time, clocks on local or cloud based servers may drift, time changes may or may not occur as expected, etc. It should be evaluated if your ingestion mechanism should be used in an on/off pattern as well, and if so, if the lifecycle for that is greater than that of the processing components.

-If you’re using a managed service such as Azure Data Factory or Event Hub, this is less of an issue as their operating models and associated billing approach make them readily available to ingest your data and place it in storage.
-If you’re using another technology, such as Kafka, that you’ve deployed to a virtual machine, you may want to look at the lifecycle for how you make that and the associated storage account(s) required for ingestion available.
+If you're using a managed service such as Azure Data Factory or Event Hub, this is less of an issue as their operating models and associated billing approach make them readily available to ingest your data and place it in storage.
+If you're using another technology, such as Kafka, that you've deployed to a virtual machine, you may want to look at the lifecycle for how you make that and the associated storage account(s) required for ingestion available.
 This may result in the ingestion and processing resources being placed in a different resource groups based on their lifecycle.